 Payment can be made by direct transfer, cash (not exceeding NZD$5,000, if wishing to pay more than NZD$5,000 then this must be deposited directly into a Bank of New Zealand branch and bank receipt supplied) and EFTPOS (please check the daily limit).
-Payments can be made by credit card in person with a 2.2% merchant fee for Visa and Mastercard and 3.3% for American Express.
-Payments can also be made by Alipay or WeChat Pay with a 1.5% service fee.
+Payments can also be made by credit card in person with a 2.2% merchant fee for Visa and Mastercard and 3.3% for American Express.
 Invoices that are in excess of $5,000 and where the card holder is not present, cannot be charged to a credit card without prior arrangement.
-Cheques are no longer accepted.
+Bank cheques are subject to five days clearance.

 The buyer is responsible for any bank fees and charges applicable for the transfer of funds into Webb’s account.

-Webb’s is entitled to retain items sold until all amounts due to us have been received in full in good cleared funds.
-Subject to this, the Buyer shall collect purchased lots within 5 days from the date of the sale unless otherwise agreed in writing between Webb’s and the Buyer.
+Webb’s is entitled to retain items sold until all amounts due to us have been received in full in cleared funds.
+Subject to this, the Buyer shall collect purchased lots within 2 days from the date of the sale unless otherwise agreed in writing between Webb’s and the Buyer.